⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Data and Connectivity

-Market data, platform access, network, and hosting services.
+Earnings from selling market data, providing platform access, and connectivity services.

 Corporate Items

-Other income and corporate-level activities not directly attributable to segments.
+Other corporate-level revenue and other income not directly allocated to core segments.

 🎯 WHY THIS MATTERS